 Nisha Nanda, Ph.D., has served as a member of our Board of Directors since August 2021.
 Dr. Nanda currently serves as the Chief Development Officer at Loxo@Lilly, the oncology unit of Eli Lilly and Company, having assumed the role in January 2019, and was Loxo Oncology's Senior Vice President of Development Strategy from January 2017 to December 2018 and Vice President of Development Strategy from February 2014 to January 2017.
 Prior to that, Dr. Nanda was Senior Director of Clinical Science at Onyx Pharmaceuticals, from February 2012 to February 2014.
-Dr. Nanda received her BSc Hons in Biochemistry and Molecular Genetics from the University of New South Wales and a Ph.D. in Biochemistry and Molecular Genetics from the University of New South Wales and the Victor Chang Cardiac Research Institute.
+Dr. Nanda received her BSc Hons in Biochemistry and Molecular Genetics from the University of New South Wales and a Ph.D. in Biochemistry and Molecular Genetics from the University.
 We believe that Dr. Nanda is qualified to serve on our Board of Directors because of her extensive scientific research experience in the biopharmaceutical and molecular genetics' industry.